peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Multiply(
         PeterO.Numbers.EFloat otherValue);

- Multiplies two binary floats.
-The resulting exponent will be the sum of the exponents of the two binary floats.  <b>Parameters:</b>
+ Multiplies two binary floating-point numbers.
+The resulting exponent will be the sum of the exponents of the two binary floating-point numbers.  <b>Parameters:</b>

  * <i>otherValue</i>: Another binary float.

 <b>Return Value:</b>

-The product of the two binary floats.
+The product of the two binary floating-point numbers.

 <a id="MultiplyAndAdd_PeterO_Numbers_EFloat_PeterO_Numbers_EFloat"></a>
 ### MultiplyAndAdd